daormar/thot/README.md

-Thot: a toolkit for statistical machine translation
+Thot: a Toolkit for Statistical Machine Translation
 ===================================================
 *Thot* is an open source toolkit for statistical machine translation.
 Originally, Thot incorporated tools to train phrase-based